ckampfe/pipe-tweet/README.md

 ```

 ```
-Run a command, tweet its output
+Run a command; tweet its output

     Usage: pipetweet.rb [options]